-To apply for the Short-Term Enterprise Allowance, you will need to complete application form STEA 1 which is available from your local Social Welfare Office/Intreo Centre, and return it to the Jobs Facilitator/Case Officer in your Social Welfare Local Office/Intreo Centre.
+To apply for the Short-Term Enterprise Allowance, you will need to complete application form STEA 1 which is available from your local Intreo Centre, and return it to the Jobs Facilitator/Case Officer in your Intreo Centre.

-If you live in an area covered by a local Partnership Company or Integrated

-Local Development Company (ILDC), you should return form STEA 1 to the Enterprise Officer in your local Partnership or ILDC.
+If you live in an area covered by a local Partnership Company or Integrated Local Development Company (ILDC), you should return form STEA1 to the Enterprise Officer in your local Partnership or ILDC.

 The Enterprise Officer or Case Officer/Jobs Facilitator will look at your business proposal and may discuss certain aspects of it with you.
-You must not take up self-employment until you have received written approval from the Partnership / ILDC or Department of Social Protection.
+You must not take up self-employment until you have received written approval from the Department of Employment Affairs and Social Protection.

 If you are accepted on to the Short-Term Enterprise Allowance, you must register as self-employed.
-For more information on the Short-Term Enterprise Allowance contact your local Social Welfare Office/Intreo Centre or LoCall: 1890 92 79 99 or visit www.welfare.ie
+For more information on the Short-Term Enterprise Allowance contact your local Intreo Centre or LoCall: 1890 92 79 99 or visit www.welfare.ie.